• Skip to primary navigation

 Cooked on my Hestan Dual Fuel Range using my Hestan Culinary 6-Quart Induction CopperBond Stock Pot.
 Proud Hestan & Hestan Culinary Ambassador.
 Opinions in this post are my own.

-A top down image of a big pot and bowl of borscht with a swirl of yogurt and dill on top.
+This is a top-down image of a big pot and bowl of borscht topped with a swirl of yogurt and dill on top.

 Borscht (Beet & Cabbage Soup)